masoudniki/sms-gateway/README.md

 then for  running project you have two options:
 1. running with docker

-run commands blew in terminal:
+run commands below in terminal:
 > docker-compose build

 > docker-compose up